ElDragonRojo/ideas/stories/Puppets.md

 At first the shrink dawns on her, but then she starts to dismiss the thought, at which point the viilain says, "Of course it was him.
 We've owned him for years.
 You would be suprised the kind of twisted evil that forms inside people who deal with other people's darkness for a living.

-And yes, we made your father name you Spy, just to rub it in his face when your mother inevitably killed herself, until he inevitably did the same, and because that's how little our desire to laugh at the lot of you thinks of your collective ability to do anything about it, or even to notice.
+And yes, we made your father name you Spy, because that's how little our desire to laugh at the lot of you thinks of your collective ability to do anything about it, or to even notice.

-Fade to black and the villain laughs mightily, accopanied by the radio host over the PA and everyone else in the room, and Spy collapses and wither.
+Fade to black and the villain laughs mightily, accompanied by the radio host over the PA and everyone else in the room, as Spy collapses and withers.

 ## Twist

-Spy is back on her bike, back listening to the radio show, and it's all eerily familiar.
+Spy is back on her bike, back listening to her favorite radio show on National Public Radio, and it's all eerily familiar.
 The same night, every dream, until she started to gain lucidity.

 She is guided by the voice of the narrator, whose words start to take on symbolic meaning.
 She starts to pay attention to the details, to read them, to learn things from them, to make intuitivel leaps, and to notice that everyone in the scene has the same face, her face, but they all move their lips with the narration.